kruize/autotune/design/BulkAPI.md

   status of
   an experiment-processing job.
 Once a job is completed, this webhook will be triggered to send an HTTP request to the URL defined in the bulk request payload.

+- **metadata_profile:** Name of the metadata profile to import the cluster metadata

+- **measurement_duration:** The historic data duration to fetch the cluster metadata

 ### Success Response